 Wishful Thinking by Lynette Sofras

-This is Ms Sofras’ second novel and it is superb.
+This is Lynette Sofras’ second novel and it is superb.
 Her beautiful, articulate prose is a pleasure to read.
 Her characters live and breathe and her plot is interesting and different.
-I fell into the story at the first page and did not surface until I’d finished.

 A high-speed blow-out in the fast lane of a busy motorway!
 Miraculously, Jess and her young son escape almost-certain death.